 The ride down from the ridge on the Wet & Wild Trail

-is a blast, but does include a super technical rock garden and a number of creek crossings (see pictures).
-Most are rideable, but should not be underestimated.
+is a blast, and includes a technical rock garden, muddy sections and a number of creek crossings (see pictures).
+All crossings are normally rideable, but should not be underestimated.
 Wet & Wild Trail

 takes you back to Donahue Road

-where you'll make a right and retrace the route through Stamp Creek Singletrack Spur
+where you'll make a right and retrace the route through Baby Heads Trail

 all the way to Grassy Hollow Road